hoangsonww/PetSwipe-Match-App/README.md

 # 🐾 PetSwipe - Swipe to Adopt

-Built with an aim to help shelter animals find loving homes, **PetSwipe** is a swipe-to-adopt platform connecting prospective pet parents with shelter animals.
-Users can browse pets, swipe to adopt or pass, and manage their profile.
-They can also view their matches and history of swipes.
+**PetSwipe** is on a mission to help shelter animals find loving homes.
+This swipe-to-adopt platform connects prospective pet parents with adoptable animals in need.
+With PetSwipe, users can effortlessly browse pets, swipe right to adopt or left to pass, and manage their profiles with ease.
+They can also view their matches and keep track of their swipe history — making the journey to adoption simpler, faster, and more heartwarming.

 <p align="center">
   <a href="https://petswipe.vercel.app" target="_blank">